bluekiri/anomalydetection/doc/source/index.rst

 * It has a default implementation for that supports tumbling window aggregation on Spark, on Kafka and PubSub sources using an specific JSON schema messages.

-* Settings are in YAML format.
+* Configuration file in YAML format.

 * It also includes a dashboard to visualize the signal anomalies and play with signals in a sandbox to try models, tune parameters an see which parameters